 Lybrate.com has an excellent community of Pediatricians in India.
-You will find Pediatricians with more than 32 years of experience on Lybrate.com.
+You will find Pediatricians with more than 36 years of experience on Lybrate.com.
 You can find Pediatricians online in Chennai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Rosy

 Management of New Born Care

 Congenital Ear Problem Treatment

 Treatment of Polycystic Ovary Syndrome In Adolesce

 Treatment of Thyroid Disease in Children

 Submit a review for Dr. RosyYour feedback matters!